Cartus/cartus.github.io/_news/announcement_2.md

 ### Application Process

-Please send your email to cartusguo@gmail.com.
+Please send your email to zhijiangguo@hkust-gz.edu.cn .
 To enhance efficiency, kindly include the following key points in your message:

 - Research Direction: Share your research area and any publication records.
 If you don’t have publications, feel free to outline your research interests instead.
 - Interest in My Work: Specify which of my research directions or papers interest you, and what particular area you wish to pursue if you join my team.